walles/px/README.md

 ![Screenshot](https://raw.githubusercontent.com/walles/px/python/screenshot.png)

 This screenshot shows:
 * The end of the output from just typing `px`.
-Note how the most CPU and memory hungry processes are at the end of the list so you can find them without scrolling.
+Note how the newest and the most CPU and memory hungry processes are at the end of the list so you can find them without scrolling.
+* The result of searching for "terminal" processes.
 * The output from the details view of PID 699:
   * The command line has been split with one argument per line.
 This makes long command lines readable.
+  * The process tree shows how the Terminal relates to other processes.
+  * Details on how long ago Terminal was started, and how much CPU it has been using since.
   * A list of other processes started around the same time as Terminal.
-  * The process tree shows how the Terminal relates to other processes.
   * The IPC section shows that the Terminal is talking to `launchd` and `syslogd` using
   [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket).